terraform-google-modules/terraform-google-org-policy/examples/domain_restricted_sharing/README.md

 # Restrict Domain Constraint

-This example shows how to set a list constraint on a folder level.

-Specifically, it sets a restricted domain policy so only users from a specified domains can be added to IAM policies.
+This example shows how to set a restricted domain policy so only users from a specified domains can be added to IAM policies.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs